The-Good-Penguin/meta-morello/README.md

 - create clang-morello toolchain, follow the guide here http://www.openembedded.org/wiki/Adding_a_secondary_toolchain and move llvm-morello to its own layer
 * can try append meta-clang instead
 * can try to use precomipled external toolchain like here https://github.com/MentorEmbedded/meta-sourcery/ instead
 * thus there are 3 paths to explore forward for the toolchain, Yocto expects target_prefixed toolchain binaries
 - be considerate of incoming purecap GNU toolchain (related to the above toolchain problem)
 - sort out the packaging for llvm-morello-compiled packages (related to the above toolchain problem)
-- add KAS support
+- add multiconfig conf to build all outputs in one go and have an actual hard dependency between the firmware and the linux image

 Adding new recipes
 ------------------